 “Keep repeating the message until you’re tired of hearing it yourself,” advised Doerr.

 Former Intuit CIO Atticus Tysen applied Doerr’s advice when he gradually rolled out OKRs at Intuit by making them highly-visible throughout the process.

 At the 2017 Goal Summit he said, “I think one of the most important things is if the leadership is actually using it and using it in daily conversations.
 In all my meetings I would show my OKRs and let people comment on them.”

 Regardless of the pace you choose to take, a successful rollout requires great OKRs, meaningful dialog, and repeated practice.

 Where can I get more information?

 Have you rolled out OKRs in your organization?
-Let us know what approach you used and how it went by tweeting at us here.
-To learn more about OKRs, be sure to check out the helpful FAQs, Resources, and Stories here on WhatMatters.com.
+Let us know what approach you used and the outcome.
+To learn more about OKRs, be sure to check out our FAQs, Resources, and Stories.